 Hailed by Rolling Stone as “a genre unto herself,” King is a favorite among Krannert Center audiences.
-Her newest performance project, DATA NOT FOUND—for which Krannert Center is a commissioning partner and which will premiere at the Center—is an audiovisual expedition featuring new music, projection mapping, and a host of new performative tools.
+Her newest performance project, DATA NOT FOUND—for which Krannert Center is a commissioning partner and which will make its North American premiere at the Center—is an audiovisual expedition featuring new music, projection mapping, and a host of new performative tools.
 In DATA NOT FOUND, King explores a broad range of contemporary issues, including artificial intelligence, the natural world, “big data,” and personal empowerment—using her guitar as her proverbial magnifying glass.
 Humans have been collecting data since the dawn of time, but in today’s world, data collection is not limited to academic study and record-keeping; it is omnipresent, powerful, and increasingly controversial.
 How are we harnessing this power?
 How should we harness this power?

 Followed by a Talkback with the artist, moderated by David Spelman, ELLNORA artistic advisor.